seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 To wag their high tops and to make no noise,
 When they are fretten with the gusts of heaven;
 You may as well do anything most hard,
-As seek to soften that–than which what’s harder?–
+As seek to soften that--than which what's harder?--
 His Jewish heart: therefore, I do beseech you,
 Make no more offers, use no farther means,
 But with all brief and plain conveniency